안녕하세요. 토미입니다.

 Because you guys are the source of my energy.

-And, the second homework is to memorize 40 words.
+The second homework assignment is to memorize 40 words.

 Please memorize the forty words from number 201 to number 240 on page three in the intermediate vocabulary list.